friedger/info_tokens/docs/ieo-faq/ieo-faq.md

 1. To buy tokens when the IEO starts
 2. To trade ThreeFold tokens when the IEO has ended
 3. To help ThreeFold reach their next milestones
+4. To go in and out TFT > other currencies after the IEO

 **Where can I register for the IEO**
 You can register through this link for the IEO, make sure to follow this link when actually signing up to make sure you are using the ThreeFold referral code.